TheKikGen/KonverterMidiUSB/README.md

 # KonverterMidiUSB Host
-USB to Serial Midi bidrectionnal converter
+USB to Serial Midi DIN bidrectionnal converter

 This project based on Arduino Uno allows you to get a very economical USB MIDI converter, without any soldering.